What is Sussex Community Foundation?

 - a photocopy of one bank statement from the last three months

-- the names and addresses of all management committee members, with cheque signatories identified.
+- the names of all management committee members, with cheque signatories identified.

 - Depending on the nature of the project or activity, we will need you to send us the following, where relevant: